Building Our Vision

 • Adding our voice to local, state, and national dialog on climate related policies.

 Every aspect of congregational life is part of this effort, keeping aware of how we can all work on “zero waste” and a smaller carbon footprint.
-UUAA groups leading this effort include the Climate Action / Climate Justice Team, the Food Justice Team, UUAA youth working with the Sunrise Movement and others.
+UUAA groups leading this effort include the Climate Action / Climate Justice Team, the Food Justice Team, UUAA youth in our Spiritual Growth and Development program, our Land Management Team and others.

 Contact us for more information or to get involved: climate@uuaa.org.